Many people believe that you shouldn't cook with olive oil due to its "smoke point". In fact, the smoke point of olive oil can be as high as 470⁰ F.

 The smoke points of cooking oils are related to the Free Fatty Acid (FFA) of the oil, with a lower acidity typically resulting in a higher smoke point.

-In deciding which oil to use for cooking, the oil’s stability is also very important.
+In deciding which oil to use for cooking, the oil’s stability is more important than the smoke point.
 Olive oils are rich in oleic acid and minor compounds which make them very stable.
 Extra virgin olive oils contain polyphenols and antioxidants that fight the breakdown of the oil and the formation of free radicals.
-Because of this, extra virgin olive oil often holds up longer and better than other oils at moderate cooking temperatures.
+Because of this, extra virgin olive oil has been found to be the most stable cooking oil.

 It is a reasonable assumption that if the extra virgin olive oil had polyphenols intact when looking at free radicals, the polyphenols would fight free radical formation and the extra virgin olive oil would likely perform even better than the peanut oil.*